aaroneast1/angularjs-display-date-test/README.md

 ### Excercise

 Write an angular app which displays the current time formatted: London, UK: dd-MM-yyy hh:mm.
-The time should be formatted using in black, with a font of Verdana and a size of 16pt.
+The time should be formatted in black with a font of Verdana and a size of 16pt.
 The current time should be retrieved using the following api www.timeapi.org.

 Please feel free to ask any questions if something is unclear.